LexisNexis offers study aids/outlines for the basic legal courses. According to LN:

 The Court’s Order List includes the orders granting certiorari in these cases.

 See also this roundup of press coverage from November 14 and this YouTube video of a debate between Laurence Tribe and Paul Clement on the Constitutionality of PPACA.

 Have you ever struggled to find a case addressing a particular issue because you can’t come up with the “right” keywords?
 Next time you find yourself in this situation, try out West Key Numbers, available on both Westlaw.com and WestlawNext.
 I have included videos below on how to access cases on the immunization of students in public schools using the Key Number outline on both WestlawNext and Westlaw.com.
 Notice that once you have chosen the key number(s) you want to search, you can choose the appropriate jurisdiction as well.
 Westlaw.com also includes an option to search relevant secondary sources, including Am.Jur.2d and ALR annotations.
 Watch both videos and see if you can spot some additional differences between WestlawNext and Westlaw.com.
 As you will notice, the video screens had to be compressed to fit within the blog.
 Once you hit play, if you hover over the bottom of the screen, the full screen button will appear in the right hand corner, allowing you to magnify the video to readable size.

-Pappas Law Library, an integral part of the Boston University School of Law community, is committed to the continued growth of academic excellence by providing service, resources, and an environment that facilitates legal and law-related research, scholarship and curricular goals.
+The BU Law Libraries, an integral part of the Boston University School of Law community, are committed to the continued growth of academic excellence by providing service, resources, and an environment that facilitates legal and law-related research, scholarship and curricular goals.